steveshogren/hugo-blog/content/post/poor-dsls.md

 DSL's are the worst.
 Every one is a special snowflake made of steel, delicately floating from the heavens, just waiting to get caught under your eyelid.

+The problem with a DSL is that it always starts so simple: "can we just do this one edge case real quick?"
+Over time, it grows into a whole (inner platform)[https://en.wikipedia.org/wiki/Inner-platform_effect]

 ```
 {{ range first 5 (where .Site.Pages (and ("Type" "post") (not .Draft)))  }}
 ```